Coronavirus (COVID-19) and commercial leases

 Forfeiture and the Coronavirus Act

 - The relevant period may be extended by the government.
-It has already been extended once from the original end date of 30 June 2020.
+It has been extended several times.

 - Rent includes service charge and insurance rent – not just the main rent payable under a commercial lease.